kenjennings/Atari-Breakout76/README05TestScreen.md

 **ADDING COLOR**

 The second program, br76-test_screen_color.asm, adds to the original program by implementing display list interrupts to color the bricks and paddle line.
 This requires assembly code for the display list interrupt.
 The program also uses a vertical blank interrupt to force the display list interrupts to remain in sync with the screen.
-This is the result:

 In the arcade game there is only a black and white display and plastic overlays change the color at vertical rows on the screen tinting the lit, white pixels to another color.
 It is mild irony that the display list interrupt is conceptually similar - there is only a two-color display on the Atari, and the display list interrupts execute at specific rows on the screen to change the color of the lit, white pixels temporarily to another color.
 Here is the result: